 What’s the mission of The 5 Gyres Institute?

 Our mission is to empower action against the global health crisis of plastic pollution through science, art, education, and adventure.
-Our vision is a planet free of plastic pollution!
+Our vision is a world free of plastic pollution!

 What is a gyre?